 30 of 107 - Chapter 5.
-Backup, Replication, and Recovery
+Backup, Replication, and Recovery restore.

-- taking a backup once per 24 hours and requiring maybe an hour or two to restore it.
-Thus you might lose up to 24 hours of work for an unplanned failure, and require several hours to restore. - having a high availability replica which is a mirror of the server hardware and ready to take over within minutes if required
+• having a high availability replica which is a mirror of the server hardware and ready to take over within minutes if required

 Having a replica for HA or DR is likely to reduce your RPO and RTO to well under an hour (<10 minutes if properly prepared for) - at the cost of the resources to run such a replica, and the management overhead to monitor it appropriately.